 Another misconception is that music in clubs sounds better and louder when it’s squashed, the opposite is true.
 Amplifiers have a peak and RMS value.
 Peak values are always higher then RMS (average) values.
 With no dynamic range it will ‘not make use’ of those peaks and amplifiers can’t even play back square waves (digital clipping).

 In case you are not convinced yet and you still want your master to be (too) loud, please consider this; Each song has its own loudness potential.
 The final loudness of a master is not only determined by the mastering process but is a matter of arrangement, production, recording and mix quality.
 A simple arrangement with just a few, but well-chosen sounds will always have more loudness potential than a big arrangement with a lot going on simultaneously.

 I know when your song has reached its limit.
 Pushing things beyond that limit will gradually deteriorate the sound quality causing audible distortion and squashed dynamics

-More and more people realize that going too loud doesn’t make you win the war (unless you want to win the distortion war), because there is nothing to win.
+More and more people realize that going too loud doesn’t make you win the war (unless you want to win the distortion war), because there is nothing to win here.

 Things have changed in the last couple of years and nowadays people are listening to streaming services like Spotify, Apple music, Deezer, Tidal, YouTube etc. and they all have one thing in common; Loudness Normalization.
-Basically this means, all music will play back at the same perceived loudness.
+Basically this means that, all music will play back at the same perceived loudness.